This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 |

-- The right arm was shortened in the loss pic of the final game.
-For some reason however, most of the cloud animation was removed as only the top right corner is still animated in the final game.
+- The right arm was shortened, but, for some reason, most of the cloud animation was removed as only the top right corner is still animated in the final game.

 - Unlike every other continue pic, this one has two frames of animation in the prototype.
 However, it's bugged and erroneously loops.
 The final game updated both frames... but only the second one ended up being used!